-All companies - standing authorities for the disapplication of pre-emption rights on issue of new shares for cash (AGMs).
-We consider all resolutions related to this matter as significant and, other than in exceptional situations, we do not expect companies to seek more than a standing 5% and 5% disapplication at AGM.
-We voted FOR all such AGM resolutions other than for two resolutions (at the same company)

-- as set out above which deemed unnecessary.
-We note the Pre-Emption Group's support for 10% and 10% levels of disapplication of pre-emption rights, which we do not agree with as a matter of policy. - One company sought support to approve a "scheme of arrangement" in connection with a takeover approach (General Meeting).
-We held board representation at this company and were therefore party to and supportive of the resolution and as such we voted FOR the associated resolutions.
+- All companies standing authorities for the disapplication of pre-emption rights on issue of new shares for cash (AGMs).
+We consider all resolutions related to this matter as significant and, other than in exceptional situations, we do not expect companies to seek more than a standing 5% and 5% disapplication at AGM (a total of 10%).
+We voted FOR all such AGM resolutions other than for two resolutions (at the same company) as set out above which deemed unnecessary.
+We note the Pre-Emption Group's support for 10% and 10% levels of disapplication of pre-emption rights, which we do not agree with as a matter of policy. - We believe that executive management incentive plans are an essential part of remuneration and that any plan should be carefully aligned to the circumstances of the company and well aligned with shareholders.
+In the case of one company, we did not consider the incentive plan to be sufficiently challenging.
+The company failed to take not of our views and as a result we voted AGAINST resolutions for NED reappointment, approval of the RemCo policy and the proposed share scheme to make our view clear. - We voted FOR a number of proposals designed to facilitate the return of value to shareholders. - We voted FOR two takeover situations and one material business disposal.